Diffusion-based Iterative Counterfactual Explanations for Fetal Ultrasound Image Quality Assessment: Related Work

 \section{Related Work}

-Over recent years, deep learning methods have supported fetal ultrasound quality assessment, including image-based~\cite{wu2017fuiqa,lin2022saw,lin2024learning} and video-based~\cite{zhao2023memory,liu2023hierarchical,men2022multimodal} approaches.
-Other approaches focus on the generation of synthetic fetal ultrasound images~\cite{mendez2023approaches} either to improve fine-graded classification~\cite{montero2021generative,lasala2023exploiting,maack2022gans} or to generate training material for novice sonographers~\cite{lee2020generating,men2023towards,dhariwal2021diffusion}.
-The success of Denoising Diffusion Probabilistic Models~\cite{ho2020denoising,nichol2021improved} (DDPMs) enables the creation of highly realistic fetal ultrasound images~\cite{iskandar2023towards} or the detection of out-of-distribution frames from fetal ultrasound videos~\cite{mishra2023dual}.
-Aligned with our motivation for supporting non-experts, ~\cite{men2023towards} employs a GAN-based method with domain adaptation to predict a high-quality standard plane using previous video frames.
-In our work, we rely on image inputs and leverage diffusion-based counterfactual explanations to predict the path from low-quality to high-quality images.
+Deep learning methods have been widely used for ultrasound image quality assessment\cite{wu2017fuiqa,zhao2023memory,lin2024learning}.
+Generative models have further supported this task by improving fine-grained classification~\cite{maack2022gans} and creating training material for sonographers~\cite{lee2020generating,men2023towards}.
+Very recently, ScanAhead~\cite{men2025scanahead}, a GAN-based method with domain adaptation, was proposed to predict high-quality standard planes from scanning videos, incorporating 3D probe movement information.
+The success of denoising diffusion probabilistic models (DDPMs)~\cite{ho2020denoising,dhariwal2021diffusion} enabled the creation of highly realistic fetal ultrasound images~\cite{iskandar2023towards,wang2024generative} and enhanced out-of-distribution detection~\cite{mishra2023dual,olsen2024unsupervised}.
+In this paper, we rely solely on image data and existing ultrasound databases to explore a guided diffusion~\cite{dhariwal2021diffusion} counterfactual iterative framework that aims to predict the path from low-quality to high-quality images.

-Counterfactual explanations try to answer the question: How does an image look like if it is classified differently by a given classifier?
-Different from adversarial examples, counterfactuals should be realistic, i.e., close to the data manifold which is usually approximated with generative models.
-In medical imaging, different methods have been proposed including VAE-based~\cite {cohen2021gifsplanation}, GAN-based~\cite {singla2023explaining} and diffusion-based~\cite{sanchez2022healthy,ribeiro2023high} approaches.
+Counterfactual explanations try to answer the question: How does an image look if it is classified differently by a given classifier?
+Different from adversarial examples, counterfactuals should be realistic, i.e., close to the data manifold, which is usually approximated with generative models~\cite{pegios2024counterfactual}.
+In computer vision, different methods have been proposed, including GAN-based~\cite{singla2023explaining} and diffusion-based~\cite{sanchez2022healthy,jeanneret2022diffusion,jeanneret2023adversarial,sobieski2024rethinking,weng2024fast} approaches.
 Yet, these are applied to tasks where changes are highly localized.
-In our work, we leverage recent advancements in diffusion guidance~\cite{he2023manifold} and counterfactuals~\cite{weng2023fast} to apply a computationally feasible iterative approach where each step utilizes a perceptual loss as a data fidelity term, rather than sparsity~\cite{jeanneret2022diffusion,jeanneret2023adversarial} or inpainting~\cite{jeanneret2023adversarial,weng2023fast} to refine diffusion-based counterfactuals.
+In our work, we leverage recent advances in diffusion guidance~\cite{he2023manifold,weng2024fast} to apply a computationally feasible iterative approach, rather than sparsity~\cite{jeanneret2022diffusion}, inpainting~\cite{jeanneret2023adversarial,weng2024fast}, or region constraint~\cite {sobieski2024rethinking} to refine diffusion-based counterfactuals.
 This allows us to achieve more global counterfactual changes.